Select agent

-Under United States law, biological select agents or toxins (BSATs)—or simply select agents for short—are bio-agents which (since 1997) have been declared by the U.S. Department of Health and Human Services (HHS) or by the U.S. Department of Agriculture (USDA) to have the "potential to pose a severe threat to public health and safety".
+Under United States law, biological select agents or toxins (BSATs)—or simply select agents for short—are bio-agents which (since 1997) have been declared by the United States Department of Health and Human Services (HHS) or by the United States Department of Agriculture (USDA) to have the "potential to pose a severe threat to public health and safety".
 The agents are divided into (1) HHS select agents and toxins affecting humans; (2) USDA select agents and toxins affecting agriculture; and (3) overlap select agents and toxins affecting both.

-The U.S. Centers for Disease Control and Prevention (CDC) regulates the laboratories which may possess, use, or transfer select agents within the United States in its Select Agent Program (SAP)—also called the Federal Select Agent Program (FSAP)—since 2001.
-The SAP was established to satisfy requirements of the USA PATRIOT Act of 2001 and the Public Health Security and Bioterrorism Preparedness and Response Act of 2002, which were enacted in the wake of the September 11, 2001 attacks and the subsequent 2001 anthrax attacks.

-Using BSATs in biomedical research prompts concerns about dual use.
-The federal government created the National Science Advisory Board for Biosecurity which promotes biosecurity in life science research.
-It is composed of government, education and industry experts who provide policy recommendations on ways to minimize the possibility that knowledge and technologies emanating from biological research will be misused to threaten public health or national security.

 Regulation

-The CDC has regulated the laboratories which may possess, use, or transfer select agents within the United States under the SAP since 2001.
-The SAP was established to satisfy requirements of the USA PATRIOT Act of 2001 and the Public Health Security and Bioterrorism Preparedness and Response Act of 2002, which were enacted in the wake of the September 11, 2001 attacks and the subsequent 2001 anthrax attacks.
+The Centers for Disease Control and Prevention (CDC) have regulated the laboratories which may possess, use, or transfer select agents within the United States under the SAP since 2001.
+The SAP was established to satisfy requirements of the Patriot Act of 2001 and the Public Health Security and Bioterrorism Preparedness and Response Act of 2002, which were enacted in the wake of the September 11 attacks and the subsequent 2001 anthrax attacks.

 Using select agents in biomedical research prompts concerns about dual use.
 The federal government created the National Science Advisory Board for Biosecurity to promote biosecurity in life science research.
 It is composed of government, education and industry experts who provide policy recommendations on ways to minimize the possibility that knowledge and technologies emanating from biological research will be misused to threaten public health or national security.